KostyantynPanchenko/aws-lambda-with-spring-cloud-function/README.md

 # Getting Started

+## How to

+* Build this project `./gradlew build`
+* Login into you AWS account
+* Navigate to Lambda service
+* Create new function with Java 11 as runtime and jar file from step 1
+* Test it

+Then add SnapStart functionality by editing
+* Go to `Configuration` tab
+* In `General Configuration` press `Edit`
+* In `SnapStart` dropbox choose `PublishedVersions`
+* Wait till it is done and test once again

 ### Functions could be automatically exported as HTTP endpoints.
 | Method |     Path     |Request | Response |Status |
 |--------|:------------:|:-------------------:|:----------------:|:------------:|